 We use Google Analytics, a web analytics service provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
 On our behalf Google will use the information generated by a cookie for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet activity in connection with the use of the website.

-For more information about privacy policies and Webtrends, please refer to the Webtrends website: https://www.webtrends.com/terms-policies/privacy-notice/
+GoSquared acts as a data processor on our behalf, for more information about privacy policies and GoSquared, please refer to the GoSquared website: https://www.gosquared.com/legal/privacy/

 IX.
 Third party content and social media plug-ins

 Where personal data is disclosed to the following third parties for the purposes mentioned above the legal basis for the transfer of your personal data is Article 6 sec.
 1 sent.
 1 lit. b and f GDPR.
 Some of the recipients may reside outside the EEA.
 For further information about cross border transfer in general and transfers outside of the EEA see XI.

 We may disclose anonymous aggregate statistics about users of the website in order to describe our services to prospective partners, advertisers and other reputable third parties and for other lawful purposes, but these statistics will include no personal data.